Redislabs-Solution-Architects/active-geo-replication-demo/README.md

 # Active Geo-replication demo
-Active Geo-replication using User Profile applications deployed in two different region each pointing to their respective ACRE clusters.
+Active Geo-replication using User Profile application deployed in two different regions each pointing to their respective ACRE clusters.

 **Introduction**